Francesco Contino 1618-1639

 beginning with the Biennale-related exhibition New Steppe which is open

 until the 24th November 2019.

 original monastery and church on this site, dedicated to The Holy Trinity

 was given by Venice to the Teutonic Knights in 1256 in gratitude for their

-help in the war against Genoa.
+Testament scenes, three of which are now in the Accademia.
 Suppression by Pope Clement XVI followed in

 1592 and the complex returned to the patriarchate of Venice.

 This original complex was demolished in order that this church be built to